 How Do Bloggers Make Money?

-The bloggers from these income reports make money blogging in many ways.
+The bloggers from these income reports make money through several methods.

 Some of the most popular ways to make money blogging are:

-- Advertising: Displaying ads on your blog through an ad network such as Google AdSense, Monumetric, or Mediavine.
+• Advertising: Displaying ads on your blog through an ad network such as Google AdSense, Monumetric, AdThrive, or Mediavine.

-- Digital products: Many bloggers create products such as ebooks, online courses, templates, printables, etc. and sell them on their blog.
+• Digital products: Many bloggers create digital products such as ebooks, online courses, templates, printables, etc. and sell them on their blog.

-- Services: Offering services such as coaching, freelance writing, social media management, etc. through your blog.
-I have made money by offering virtual assistant services through my blog.
+• Services: Offering services such as coaching, freelance writing, social media management, virtual assistant services, etc. through your blog.

 If you want to start your own money-making blog, be sure to read this step-by-step guide to learn how to start your blog in under an hour!